 A night at the movies can become a Food Adventure.
 Envision your buttery fingers reaching again and again into a bag of addicting theater popcorn.
 They charge outrageous prices for it, yet still will buy it.
-Superfry and The Big Ragu took a moment from munching on kernels and reaching for the giant soft drink, to ask : "Why is movie theater popcorn so good?"
+The Big Ragu and Crew took a moment from munching on kernels and reaching for the giant soft drink, to ask : "Why is movie theater popcorn so good?"
 We never do things half-baked, so we scoured the 4 major cinemas in the Dayton area to get to the bottom of this mystery.
-Our investigation took us to the popcorn making experts at The Neon Movies, Danbarry Dollar Saver, Regal … [Read more...] about Secrets: Why Movie Theater Popcorn Tastes So Good
+Our investigation took us to the popcorn making experts at The Neon Movies, Danbarry Dollar Saver, Regal Cinemas … [Read more...] about Secrets: Why Movie Theater Popcorn Tastes So Good

 Archives for February 2013